Get help today 888-319-2606

 Acute crack withdrawal symptoms typically begin to subside after a few days.2 However, in some people the symptoms can last longer depending on how they used cocaine (injected, smoked, or snorted).2 Some people may experience symptoms like fatigue and depression depending on the severity of their substance use and how long they used.2

-Detoxification involves the management of withdrawal symptoms from crack or other drugs.3 While some people may try to detox alone, supervised detox at an inpatient or outpatient facility ensures a person’s safety and can help facilitate a more comfortable experience.
+Detox involves the management of withdrawal symptoms from crack and other drugs.3 Supervised detox at an inpatient or outpatient facility ensures a person’s safety and can help facilitate a more comfortable experience.

-Detox is typically the first stage of treatment and helps people prepare for further addiction treatment.6 However, detox alone is not typically enough treatment for a person to maintain long-term abstinence and recovery.6
+Detox is typically the first stage of treatment and helps people prepare for further addiction treatment.5 However, detox alone is not typically enough treatment for a person to maintain long-term abstinence and recovery.5

 People can go through the detox process in a variety of settings and intensity levels, depending on a person’s needs.
 Before entering detox, it’s important for people to be evaluated to receive the appropriate level of care during detox.3